 9. Planting combinations

 This is my favourite part of designing gardens!
-We are all guilty of buying plants because we fall in love with them at the garden centre.
+We are all guilty of buying plants because we fall in love with them at the garden centre, and then we have to deviate from our garden plans to make them fit.
 But the best way to shop for plants is to make a list of the things you like, then research and narrow that (very long) list down to a more realistic final version.
 Get the coloured pens out and start creating your combinations on paper.
 I love nothing more than working with a limited colour palette, and it really gives a ‘designed’ feel that shows you have thought about the position of every plant.
 Use repetition, linking the garden via specific combinations.
 Then, throw people a little, by changing that combination slightly… a favourite planting technique of mine!

 10. Finishing details